 I will pursue Truth in all things, engaging with the world as a disciple of Jesus Christ and as a lifelong learner.

 Beauty

-I will desire to see beauty in all things, to create beautiful work, and to be a steward of God's creation.
+I will honor Beauty within myself, others, and all things, always seeking to create beautiful work and to serve as a steward of God's magnificent creation.

 Goodness